 2018 Peter Rabbit and Flopsy Bunny (1.4million of each minted)

 Nicola Howell, director of consumer at The Royal Mint said: “Following the fantastic response to The Snowman’s debut appearance on a 50p coin to celebrate the 40th anniversary of Raymond Briggs’ classic tale in 2018, we are delighted to introduce the second coin in the series capturing James and The Snowman’s friendship.

 In addition to the new coin, The Royal Mint is also launching a limited edition “Minty” piggy bank, which will feature a Snowman design.

 Just 250 piggy banks have been made but they’ll set you back £95.

 Most read in money

-Prices are correct at time of going to press.
-Deals and offers are subject to availability.
+PRICES correct at time of going to press.
+Deals and offers subject to availability.

 Deal of the day

 ROYAL Caribbean ship Anthem Of The Seas is running open days while docked in Southampton next May so you can look round.

 If you can prove you are scared of flying – a medical note or a 50-word story about your worst experience – you even get a free lunch.